English | Français

 Priorities for the Court Over the Next 10 years

-Third, there is a great need for bottom-up pressure from African civil society institutions like the Pan African Lawyers Union and the African Court Coalition, among others, to defend the African Court and hold governments to their commitments.
+Third, there is a great need for bottom-up engagement from African civil society institutions like the Pan African Lawyers Union and the African Court Coalition, among others, to defend the African Court and hold governments to their commitments.

 It begins with all 54 member states recommitting themselves to the goals of the AU Charter, ratifying the protocol establishing the African Court, and signing on to the provision allowing individuals to petition the Court.
 Anything less raises questions about these governments’ commitment to upholding the norms and values to which generations of Africans have aspired.